 The good news is that most call center agents are very competent.
 And in my case, each time I’ve had to call, the agents have proactively waived the phone booking fee since the award can’t be booked online.
 If you run into one that wants to charge you a phone booking fee, I would suggest politely asking if they can waive it or to hang up and call again.

 2) Domestic itineraries have a max layover of 4 hours

-Based on Singapore’s rules, a layover of more than 4 hours on a domestic flight is considered a stopover and will incur the $100 stopover fee.
-That might not sound unreasonable — except that many itineraries from the East Coast of the US to Hawaii that are displayed on United.com have a layover of greater than 4 hours.
+Based on Singapore’s rules, a layover of more than 4 hours on a domestic flight is considered a stopover.
+A stopover is allowed on international itineraries (each additional stopover after the first will incur the $100 stopover fee).
+However, stopovers are not allowed on domestic itineraries — more than 4 hours and you’ll be charged the miles for 2 separate awards.
+That might not sound unreasonable, except that many itineraries from the East Coast of the US to Hawaii that are displayed on United.com have a layover of greater than 4 hours.
 United shows all results with a layover under 24 hours.
 The first itinerary I tried to book landed in Houston, TX around 8am and connected to a flight out of Houston around 12:30pm.
-As the layover was more than 4 hours, I’d have had to pay $100 per passenger to book that itinerary.
+As the layover was more than 4 hours, I was initially told that I’d have had to pay $100 per passenger to book that itinerary.
+I was later told that was incorrect and it could not be booked as a single award but would rather need to be two awards (one domestic for 12.5K and one to Hawaii at 17.5K).
 This probably isn’t much of an issue on most itineraries, but Hawaii is one area where you may run into issues.
 Many of the flights on which United opens saver space may not be bookable without this extra fee.